 I am a feminist researcher with a particular interest in exploring the relationship between education and international development.
 I also investigate how education can be used as a peacebuilding tool in conflict zones and use socially engaged art interventions as a way to understand the local meanings of peace in formal and informal education settings.
-Alongside these issues, I have kept up an interest in methodological issues such as feminist research, online research methods, participatory action research and arts-based research methodologies.
+Alongside these issues, I have kept up an interest in methodological issues such as feminist research, online research methods and participatory arts.

-I am co-leading an AHRC GCRF project on contextualising and gendering peace education in Zimbabwe and Nigeria through arts based intervention.
+I am also co-leading an AHRC GCRF project on contextualising and gendering peace education in Zimbabwe and Nigeria through arts-based intervention.
 The project uncovers community-centred approaches to peace to explore their potential for informing contextualised gender-sensitive peace education materials.
 In doing so, we aim to support peace educators to develop context-sensitive pedagogic content for higher education through innovations in the curriculum.

-Before coming to Lancaster, I worked at the Open University, UK, Istanbul Ticaret University, Turkey, and University of Free State, South Africa (visiting research fellow) and before that I spent five years at the University of Nottingham pursuing a PhD on human development, gender justice and education.
-Prior to Nottingham, I did my MA at University of Dublin, Trinity College and BA in Education at Gazi University, Ankara.
+Before coming to Lancaster, I worked at the Open University, UK, Istanbul Ticaret University, Turkey, and the University of Free State, South Africa (visiting research fellow).
+I hold a PhD in Gender, Education and International Development from the University of Nottingham.
+I did my MA at the University of Dublin, Trinity College and completed a BA in Education at Gazi University, Ankara.

-Melis' research interests include gender, development and peacebuilding and conflict in education.
-She particularly works on Africa and Turkey.
-She uses arts (photography, street art) to address injustices faced by communities (such as refugees, conflict-stricken groups or ethnic minorities) and to understand how a formal peace education can be developed using appropriate pedagogies.
+My research interests include gender, international development and peacebuilding in education.
+I use participatory art methods and feminist theories to address injustices faced by communities (such as refugees, conflict-stricken groups or ethnic minorities) and to understand how formal peace education can be developed using appropriate pedagogies.

 EU Jean Monnet - Women's Development and Europeanisation of Gender Policies (2017-2020)